lucid2713/lucid2713.github.io/_portfolio/8_project.markdown

 	<img class="col one" src="{{ site.baseurl }}/img/72.jpg" alt="" title="colored"/>
 </div>
 <div class="col three caption">
-	Outcome images. before changing(center, gray) and after(both side, colored)
+	Outcome images. before color change (center, gray) and after (both side, colored)
 </div>
 <br/>

-Worked with 2 other colleagues.<br/>
+Worked with two other colleagues. <br/>
-The concept is 'express yourself by identifying your own color'.
-When participants speak through the microphone installed, computer receives data of voices such as frequency and tone.
-According to those figure, each face captured by the webcam is colored individually.
+The concept is ‘express yourself by identifying your own color’.
+When participants speak through the installed microphone, computer receives data of voices such as frequency and tone.
+According to these figures, each face captured by the webcam is colored individually.
 <br/>
-Participants can pick one of cards on board they're interested in, then read texts written back on it.
+Participants can pick one of cards on the board they’re interested in, then read the texts written on the back of it.
 The recitation becomes individual color.
 <br/>

 #### I contributed to